-Spasmodic Dysphonia – This disorder primarily affects the voice and not swallowing function.
+Spasmodic dysphonia: This disorder primarily affects the voice and not swallowing function.
 It is caused by abnormal firing of different muscles that move the vocal cords during speech.
-It gives patients either a strained or breathy voice, depending on which muscles are dominantly affected, and greatly affects the patient’s ability to communicate with others.
-Patients often report that their voice is worse when speaking on the telephone and more normal when laughing or singing.
+It gives patients either a strained or breathy voice, depending on which vocal cord muscles are dominantly affected, and may greatly affect the patient’s ability to communicate with others.
+Patients often report that their voice is worse when speaking on the telephone or when they are anxious or nervous and more normal when laughing or singing.

-Tremor – Tremor of the throat or vocal cords can cause changes that make the voice sound “shaky” or unsteady, and it may overlap with the diagnosis of spasmodic dysphonia.
-It may occur in the throat or vocal cords alone but often is part of a systemic tremor that affects the neck, hands, arms, or legs.
+Tremor: Tremor of the throat or vocal cords can cause changes that make the voice sound “shaky” or unsteady, and it may overlap with the diagnosis of spasmodic dysphonia.
+Tremor may occur in the muscles of the throat or vocal cords alone but often is part of a systemic tremor that affects the neck, hands, arms or legs.

-Parkinson’s Disease – This neurologic disease is characterized by tremor and muscle slowness, both of which can effect voice and swallowing.
+Parkinson’s disease: This neurologic disease is characterized by tremor and muscle weakness/slowness, both of which can affect voice and swallowing.
 Many patients notice that their voice becomes weak and tremulous.
 Patients may experience an inability to project and be heard easily by others.

-Stroke – Changes following a stroke range from minor problems with articulation all the way to profound voice and swallowing changes (including vocal cord immobility) depending on the areas of the brain and brainstem that were affected.
+Stroke: Changes following a stroke range from minor problems from which a patient can fully recover all the way to profound voice and swallowing changes (including complete loss of some muscles that control the vocal cords and swallowing), depending on the areas of the brain and brainstem that were affected.

-More rare neurologic disorders that can dramatically affect voice and swallowing:
+Rarer neurologic disorders that can dramatically affect voice and swallowing include:

 Voice and Swallowing Impact from Neurologic Disorders Treatment

-If your symptoms are mainly voice related, your treatment team will discuss and recommend treatments aimed at improving your vocal quality, projection, and effort required to speak.
-Examples of available treatments include:
+If your symptoms are mainly voice related, your treatment team will recommend treatments aimed at improving your vocal quality, projection and effort required to speak:

 If your problems are mainly swallowing related, your treatment team will discuss with you the treatments options available.